-7.2.2 Water Storage Pond Monitoring
+8.2.2 Water Storage Pond Monitoring

 Senex will undertake inspections and monitoring associated with the water storage pond structures to assess integrity of the structures and monitor any potential impacts to environmental values.
-The monitoring requirements are provided in Table 7.2.
-Event-based monitoring will also be undertaken as and when required.
+The monitoring requirements are provided in Table 8-2.

-Activity Frequency Reporting Monitoring and Inspections Monitoring and Inspections Seepage Monitoring Program and dam water quality Water and quality levels - quarterly Any evidence of seepage reported in accordance with EA conditions (See Section 7.2.3.1) Regulated structure water quality monitoring Annually Provided to DEHP in accordance with relevant EA conditions and Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (DEHP, 2013) Dam embankments and spillways inspection Annually Any evidence of deterioration reported in accordance with relevant EA conditions Dam compliance inspection Annually and 5 yearly Inspection report submitted to DEHP in accordance with relevant EA conditions Documentation Regulated structure register Completed as dams are constructed Regulated structure register
+Activity Frequency Reporting Monitoring and Inspections Seepage Monitoring Program and dam water quality Water and quality levels - quarterly Any evidence of seepage reported in accordance with EA conditions (See Section 8.2.3) Regulated structure water quality monitoring Annually Provided to DEHP in accordance with relevant EA conditions and Manual for Assessing Consequence Categories and Hydraulic Performance of Structures (DEHP, 2013) Dam embankments and spillways inspection Annually Any evidence of deterioration reported in accordance with relevant EA conditions Dam compliance inspection Annually and 5 yearly Inspection report submitted to DEHP in accordance with relevant EA conditions Documentation Regulated structure register Completed as dams are constructed Regulated structure register